andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 - extending the model
 - adding new data format handlers, or replacing the default ones
-- extending the RIchTextArea class and adding new function tags and corresponding public methods
+- extending the RichTextArea class and adding new function tags and corresponding public methods
+- adding new attributes